Cincinnati Bengals vs. Las Vegas Raiders NFL Week 11 Odds, Plays and Insights for November 21, 2021

 Bengals stats and trends

-- This season, the Bengals have just one ATS win in four games as a favorite of 1.5 points or more.
+- The Bengals have been favored by 1.5 points or more four times this season and covered the spread in one of them.

-- Cincinnati's games this year have hit the over on four of nine set point totals (44.4%).
+- Cincinnati's games this year have hit the over four times in nine opportunities (44.4%).

-- When Cincinnati records more than 25.6 points, it is 3-1 against the spread and 3-1 overall.
+- Cincinnati is 3-1 against the spread and 3-1 overall this season when the team records more than 25.6 points.

-- Cincinnati is 3-2 against the spread and 4-1 overall when the team totals more than 360.1 yards.
+- In games that Cincinnati churns out more than 360.1 yards, the team is 3-2 against the spread and 4-1 overall.

-- The Bengals have turned the ball over two more times (13 total) than the Raiders have forced a turnover (11) this season.

 - Click over to SISportsbook and find the latest spread, moneyline and total for Cincinnati's matchup with the Raiders.